The scheme is open to small and medium sized businesses based in Derbyshire with up to 250 staff and micro-business with up to 10 staff.

 - clean growth

 Outlined are some of the skills considered eligible for the scholarship fund, but the list is not exhaustive.
-Applicants are encouraged to demonstrate within their application how the skills they will be developing will contribute to a 'net zero carbon' economy within the above areas.
+Applicants are encouraged to demonstrate within their application how the skills they will be developing will contribute to a 'net zero carbon' economy within the areas.

 - skills to design and adopt technologies, products and processes increasing resource efficiency, including low carbon energy generation